cardillan/mindcode/IDEAS.markdown

     `__fgN_argM` for individual arguments ("fg" as in "function group").
   * When making a call, return address and arguments will be stored in the `__fgN` variables.
 Calls of recursive and stackless functions through a function pointer are the same.
-  * A function callable through function pointer will be prepended a header that copies the `__fgN` arguments and return variable to actual `__fnX` arguments and return variable.
+  * A function callable through a function pointer will be prepended a header that copies the `__fgN` arguments and return variable to actual `__fnX` arguments and return variable.
 If it is a recursive function, the header will store `__fgN_retaddr` on stack to emulate a recursive call.
   * Return address will be set to a code region after the function body which copies the `__fnN` variables to the `_fgN` ones and then returns to the caller.
   * Specific optimizers for function pointer calls
-    * If the return value is not used, function return address will be set directly to the caller's return address.
+    * If the return value is not used, the function return address will be set directly to the caller's return address.
     * If the function is only called through a function pointer, copying `__fgN` variables to `__fpN` variables might be avoided, if the values are preserved.
   * Function call graph will need to be built upon function groups too.